 Local anesthesia is also necessary for treatment of specific areas of the body like a paw or an ear.
-It is typically used for suturing, cleaning wounds, or removing small tumors.
-When it is used to anesthetize larger areas of the body via epidural, it can be for the sake of repairing a limb fracture.
+Vets typically use it when suturing, cleaning wounds, or removing small tumors.
+They may use it to anesthetize larger areas of the body via epidural when repairing a limb fracture.

 What Are The Risks?

 These days, the risks of an animal having a reaction to anesthesia are low when protocols are followed.
 Only about one in 100,000 animals will have a bad reaction to an anesthetic.

 Vets can further reduce this risk by following certain guidelines before, during, and after surgery (see below).
 Reactions to anesthesia, though rare, range from mild to severe, and can depend on which type of anesthesia is used.

 Here are some anesthetics that are used and the side effects you might expect if your cat has a reaction.